-Burps to burgers: food companies wrangle climate-warming cattle emissions
+Burps to burgers: Food companies wrangle climate-warming cattle emissions

 "We think we're ahead of the curve," he said from Fresno, California.
 "Everyone should be trying their best to prevent pollution."

 Major food companies are stepping into the space.
-Nestle SA and chocolate producer Barry Callebaut have partnered with startup Agolin, while in July, Restaurant Brands International started serving burgers made from less gassy cattle at several U.S. Burger King restaurants.
+Nestle and chocolate producer Barry Callebaut have partnered with startup Agolin, while in July, Restaurant Brands International started serving burgers made from less gassy cattle at several US Burger King restaurants.

 Their plans hinge on farmers and the companies that buy the meat and milk they produce adopting cattle feed additives that inhibit gas.
 It is a tiny market that developers say is poised for multibillion-dollar sales.